 Please also see Writing SMART objectives.
 So how do we go about training managers in developing and writing SMART objectives?

 This is always an interesting topic. the following was recently posted on a community forum:

-- “We are currently reviewing our appraisal process and have realised our line managers need training on how to set clear SMART objectives.
+“We are currently reviewing our appraisal process.
+We have realised our line managers need training on how to set clear SMART objectives.
 Has anyone got any information that they have used to train managers on this area?

 Any help or information would be great.”

 My reply to this was essentially…

 It all depends on what type of objectives you want to train the managers in.

 I have found that most trainers think you can train the acronym and that is job done.
 It is not.

 It is a great starting point.
 The SMART acronym is NOT an end in itself.
 In reality, SMART is more than an acronym.
 It is a tool to develop people, improve clarity and increase productivity.